-Before man arrived New Zealand was a world of birds and plants.
+Before humans arrived New Zealand was a world of birds and plants.
 Here you will find some of the world's most unique birdlife.

 Birds are still some of our most colorful inhabitants and New Zealand is a bird-watchers', or twitchers', paradise.